-Net sales of the Retail and Wholesale Products Group for the six months ended January 31, 2024 were \$141.7 million, an increase of \$10.3 million, or 8%, from net sales of \$131.4 million for the same period of fiscal year 2023, mainly driven by higher net sales from our cat litter products.
-Total global cat litter net sales for the six months ended January 31, 2024 increased \$9.6 million, or 9%, compared to the six months ended January 31, 2023, of which \$9.5 million of the increase was due to pricing actions in North America.
-Domestic net sales increased across all products except for private label heavy weight litter, with the greatest increase driven by sales of private label coarse litters and branded light weight scoopable.
-Net sales of co-packaged cat litter products increased \$0.1 million compared to the same period in fiscal year 2023.
-The increase was driven by price as volumes were still down as a result of the cyberattack on one of our customers, which prevented it from placing and receiving orders during the first quarter of fiscal year 2024.
+Net sales of the Retail and Wholesale Products Group for the first quarter of fiscal year 2024 were \$72.3 million, an increase of \$7.4 million, or 11%, from net sales of \$64.9 million for the same period of fiscal year 2023 mainly driven by higher net sales of cat litter offset partially by a decline in our copackaged cat litter business.
+Total global cat litter net sales for the first quarter of fiscal year 2024 increased \$6.7 million, or 12%, compared to the first quarter of fiscal year 2023 driven mostly by pricing.
+Domestic cat litter net sales were \$55.0 million, an increase of \$8.2 million from the first quarter of fiscal year 2023 due to pricing.
+Net sales increased across all products except for private label heavy weight litter, with the greatest increase driven by sales of branded light weight scoopable and private label coarse litters.
+Net sales of co-packaged cat litter products decreased \$1.6 million compared to the same period in fiscal year 2023.
+This decrease was primarily driven by a cyberattack on our customer which prevented them from placing and receiving orders during the first quarter of fiscal year 2024.
 Net sales of cat litter by our subsidiary in Canada increased period over period, as discussed in "Foreign Operations" below.
-Net sales of our global industrial and sports products increased \$0.7 million, or 4%, compared to the six months ended January 31, 2023, primarily driven by increased demand of our synthetic absorbent products and higher prices of our clay-based floor absorbent products, partially offset by a decrease in sports products.
-This was further supplemented by an increase in net sales of industrial products by our subsidiary in Canada.
+Net sales of our global industrial and sports products increased \$0.8 million, or 7%, compared to the first quarter of fiscal year 2023, primarily driven by increased demand of our synthetic absorbent products and higher prices of our clay-based floor absorbent products.
+This was further supplemented by an increase in net sales of industrial products by our subsidiary in Canada as discussed further in the "Foreign Operations" section below.

-SG&A expenses for the Retail and Wholesale Products Group were \$2.0 million, or 29%, higher during the six months ended January 31, 2024 compared to the six months ended January 31, 2023, primarily due to advertising spend.
-We anticipate total advertising expense in fiscal year 2024 to be higher than fiscal year 2023, though spread more evenly throughout the year.
+SG&A expenses for the Retail and Wholesale Products Group were \$1.2 million, or 32%, higher during the first quarter of fiscal year 2024 compared to the first quarter of fiscal year 2023, primarily due to advertising spend.
+We anticipate total advertising expense in fiscal year 2024 to be higher than fiscal year 2023, however spread more evenly throughout the year.

-The Retail and Wholesale Products Group's operating income for the six months ended January 31, 2024 was \$23.2 million, an increase of \$7.0 million, or 43%, from operating income of \$16.3 million for the same period of fiscal year 2023.
+The Retail and Wholesale Products Group's operating income for the first three months of fiscal year 2024 was \$11.3 million, an increase of \$3.8 million, or 50%, from operating income of \$7.6 million for the same period of fiscal year 2023.
 This was driven primarily by the increase in gross margins due to price increases, partially offset by higher cost of goods sold as discussed above.